cancergenetrust/cgtd/cgtd/README.md

 RESTful API doc at [http://localhost:5000]

-# Build, Debug and Test Locally
+# Build, Debug and Test

 Start an ipfs node in a container:

-    make ipfs
+    make stop clean init ipfs

-Build and start a cgtd container linked to the ipfs container.
+Build and start a cgtd container linked to an ipfs container.

     make build debug

+Note: make debug runs the cgtd daemon out of the current directory with auto-reload so you can edit, test, and debug continuously.

 Run pytest inside of the running cgtd container:

     make test

-Note: make debug runs the cgtd daemon out of the current directory with auto-reload so you can edit, test, and debug continuously.
+Note: Run in another terminal from the above make debug